-While the original StudentLife dataset uses the term "social behavior" to mean the number of face-to-face conversations between students, we extend this to include other higher level social behaviors, such as: How often do students party during the week or across the term?
-How long do they party?
+While the original StudentLife dataset uses the term "social behavior" to mean the number of face-to-face conversations between students, we extend that to include other higher level social behaviors, such as: How often do students party during the week or across the term?
+How long to they party for?

 Dartmouth is located in a small college town in Hanover, New Hampshire with few other partying alternatives for drinking other than fraternities and sororities.
 There are three big drinking nights that many undergraduates attend at Dartmouth College [1]: Wednesday, Friday, and Saturday nights.
 Wednesday night is when the Greek houses - particularly fraternities - hold their weekly "meetings" (a colloquial term for parties).
 Both Friday and Saturday are big party nights on campus.
 Sunday is a day of rest where students buckle down to academics to make progress on assignments before the start of the academic week.
+In addition, Monday nights senior societies hold their "meetings".
 Importantly, much of the legal and illegal drinking occurs at these parties, which are located in the basements of the fraternities.
 Frat parties are open to all students across campus and consist of playing a drinking game called pong with paddles and dance music.
 There have been a lot of discussions in the press about the safety issues around such a social scene and the new president of the college is wisely trying to create alternative venues for students to party [3].

-We consider behavioral spaces (e.g., Greek houses, dorms) and their attributes to infer if a student is partying.
-If a student is in a party we assume that they will be moving and around acoustic sound of conversation or music.
-We also consider the day of the week as being significant for the fraternity and sorority parties (i.e., Wednesday, Friday and Saturday).
-We discard dwell times under 30 minutes at partying locations.
+We consider behavioral spaces (e.g., fraternities, sororities, dorms) and their attributes to infer if a student is partying. if a student is at a party location we assume that they will be moving and around acoustic sound of conversation or music.
+We also consider the day of the week as being significant for the fraternity and sorority parties (i.e., Monday, Wednesday, Friday and Saturday).
+We discard dwell times under 30 minutes at any partying locations.